MIDS-scaling-up/v2/week11/labs/README.md

  - Model name
  - Environment Simulation **Pick the re:Invent 2018 track for this lab**
  - Action Space **Tweak the steering angle, granularity, speed, speed granularity however you please**
- - Use the default reward function
+ - Pick a reward function (based on what you learned in the "basics" walkthrough)
  - Use the default Hyperparameters
  - Use the default stop condition of 60 minutes